images, PDFs, text, and webpages. This endpoint serves as the foundation for how extracted data is formatted and returned.

 Root Structure

-Your schema should be a valid JSON object with atype
+Your schema should be a valid JSON object with atype field set to either "array" or "object".

 Array Type Schemas

-type schemas:
+For"array" type schemas:

 - Include an

-field defining the structure of array elements. - The
+itemsfield defining the structure of array elements. - The

-field defining the object’s structure. - For nested
+"object"type items, include apropertiesfield defining the object’s structure. - For nested

-type items, include anotheritems
+"array"type items, include anotheritemsfield.

 Object Type Schemas

-type schemas:
+For"object" type schemas:

 - Include a

-field defining the object’s structure. - Each property should specify its
+propertiesfield defining the object’s structure. - Each property should specify its

-and optionally include adescription
+typeand optionally include adescription.

 Required Fields

-property in the fields to indicate which fields are required:
+Specifyrequired property in the fields to indicate which fields are required:

 Example: